elaaisolution/InternalSearchEngine/README.md

-# Just Give me Star if u like the tool
+# Just Give me a Star if u like the tool

 # InternalSearchResults